Prompt Injection in Large Language Models (LLMs)

 Note: No single solution prevents all prompt injection attacks.
 Defense requires layered controls.

-- Human-in-the-Loop: Require manual approval for critical operations.
+- Require manual approval for critical operations.

 Learn More